Robotxm/BetterMiuiExpress/README.md

 ## Contribution

-You can submit an issues or make a merge request to contribute. **But do not submit meaningless issues, or they will be deleted.**
+You can submit issues or make merge requests to contribute. **But do not submit meaningless issues, or they will be deleted.**

 ## License